 b.
 You acknowledge and agree that the price may be subject to change and variation from time to time.

 Tickets will be supplied by email.
 It is your responsibility to print the tickets prior to the date of the event or to be able to display them on a phone or tablet or similar.
-Note that there may not be Wifi at the venue and so you will need to have downloaded your tickets before arrival.
+Note that there may not be WiFi at the venue and so you will need to have downloaded your tickets before arrival.
 You may not be admitted to the event without a ticket.
 We shall not be liable for any failure by you to print or display the tickets.

-4. Refunds and Exchangesa.
+a.
 Unless otherwise expressly stated in these terms, you will not be able to cancel an order after it has been accepted by us, nor are you entitled to a refund for any tickets purchased by you, even if you are unable to attend the event.
 The cancellation rights contained in the Consumer Protection (Distance Selling) Regulation 2000 (as amended) do not apply to the sale of tickets.

-• cancel a ticket and obtain a refund less an administration fee of £1 per ticket if you notify us by email or in person that you wish to cancel at least 28 days prior to the performance;
+- cancel a ticket and obtain a refund less an administration fee of £1.50 per ticket if you notify us by email or in person that you wish to cancel at least 28 days prior to the performance;

-• ask us to resell your tickets once the event is fully booked.
-If we are able to resell your tickets we shall refund to you the price less an administration fee of £1 per ticket.
+- ask us to resell your tickets once the event is fully booked.
+If we are able to resell your tickets we shall refund to you the price less an administration fee of £1.50 per ticket.

 d.
 We will use reasonable endeavours to notify you if an event is cancelled or rescheduled, but you acknowledge and agree that it is your responsibility to check whether an event has been cancelled or rescheduled and we have no liability for any failure to notify you.

-5. Conditions of admission
+5. Conditions of Admission to Events

 a.
 You shall comply with all policies, procedures and safety announcements in force at the venue at which the event is to be performed, including any security procedures in place from time to time.

 b.
 We reserve the right to refuse you admission to any event.